tigerbeetle/tigerbeetle/docs/operating/linux.md

 The service was created assuming it'll be used in a production scenario.

 In case you want to use this service for development as well, you may need to adjust the `ExecStart` line to include the `--development` flag if your development environment doesn't support Direct IO, or if you require smaller cache sizes and/or batch sizes due to memory constraints.

+### Memory Locking

+TigerBeetle relies on `RLIMIT_MEMLOCK` being adequate enough to initialize io_uring.
+It also locks all allocated memory to avoid the kernel swapping pages to disk and bypassing TigerBeetle's storage determinism.
+If enough memory cannot be locked, the environment can be appropriately modified either by disabling swap, adding the `CAP_IPC_LOCK` capability (provided by the systemd service), or raising the `memlock` value under `/etc/security/limits.conf`.

+Memory locking is disabled for development environments using the `--development` flag.

+For linux running under Docker, refer to [Allowing MEMLOCK](docker.md#allowing-memlock).